DistributedCollective/rollup/README_sovryn.md

       gas: 9000000
     }
 `
-b.
-Edit packages/arb-bridge-eth/package.json and add `"deploy:rsktestnet": "hardhat deploy --tags live --network rsktestnet --export bridge_eth_addresses.json",`
+- Edit packages/arb-bridge-eth/package.json and add
+`"deploy:rsktestnet": "hardhat deploy --tags live --network rsktestnet --export bridge_eth_addresses.json",`
-c.
-Add the deployer private key priv.json as String with 0x ("0xcafecafecafe")
+- Add the deployer private key priv.json as String with 0x ("0xcafecafecafe")
-d.
-Run `sudo yarn deploy:rsktestnet`
+- Run `sudo yarn deploy:rsktestnet`
 The output of the deployment is a deployment directory "deployments/rskTestnet" with the deployed contract addresses and abis.